 - Morency M., Ross G.M., Hesketh D., and Mishra R.K., Effects of unilateral intracerebroventricular microinjections of cholecystokinin (CCK) on circling behavior of rats.
 Peptides, 1987 Nov-Dec; 8(6): 989-995.

 - Beninger R.J., Cheng M., Hahn B.L., Hoffman D.C., Mazurski E.J., Morency M., Ramm P., and Stewart R.J., Effects of extinction, pimozide, SCH 23390, and metoclopramide on food-rewarded operant responding of rats.
-Psychopharmacology (Berl), 1987; 92(3): 343-349.
+Psychopharmacology (Berlin), 1987; 92(3): 343-349.

 - Morency M. and Beninger R.J., Dopaminergic substrates of cocaine-induced place conditioning.
-Brain Res., 1986 Dec 3; 399(1): 33-41.
+Brain Research, 1986; 399(1): 33-41.

-- Selected as a Massachusetts Super Lawyers 2004-2007.
+- Selected as a Massachusetts Super Lawyers four consecutive years.